vinodkd/jmx.js/journal.md

 1. How to identify jmx elements and not their attributes which also are xml nodes?
 Ans: jmx doesnt have unique ids for each node. there could be two threadgroups with the same name, so i have to store the ref to the dom node and use that for update.
 2. How to reach individual attributes within the jmx elements?
 Ans: create an xpath syntax to locate the attributes and map them to unique names.
 This is the xpath-ish idea (see below).
 Once implemented, this can be used to get and set values
 3. How to detect changes in the view?
 Ans: in the template, add unique ids to each control `= data field's unique name + seq number`.
 Also add a class denoting the type of attribute (`boolProp`, `stringProp` etc).
 After the view is built, collect all elements with each known data type and add an appropriate listener to it.
-In the listener, use xpath-ish to get set the value of the data field.
+In the listener, use data type to attach an appropriate editor if required and the xpath-ish to get/set the value of the data field.
 4. How to map allowed children for the top level elements, specifically `TestPlan` and `ThreadGroup`?
 Ans: create a config for each element.

 All of the above can be consolidated into one structure per element that has:
 	* `childElements`: a list of names of allowed child elements which will have their own configs.
-	* `attributes`: a map of attribute names and their xpath-ish expressions
+	* `attributes`: a map with logical attribute names as keys and a tuple of their xpath-ish expressions and data type as values.
-	* `template` : name of a template that displays this element All of this could be a json file that is loaded, or a separate js file that assigns to a global variable.
+	* `template` : name of a template that displays this element All of this could be a json file that is loaded, or a separate js file that assigns to a global variable called `ELEMENTS`.
+Editors for each datatype could be put into the current `EDITORS` global variable.

 xpath-ish idea
 --------------